DAT650-2022/DAT650-Fairness-Analysis-for-Blockchain-Incentives/README.md

 Cant be found yet :)))

 ## Go Code
-The Go code can be run by going into the `simulation` directory and running `./simulation` from the terminal.
+The Go code can be run by going into the `pow` directory and running `./pow` from the terminal.
 The code is also explained in the report and in comments in the code itself.

 ### Using simulation
-Once the simulation is running by default 2 addresses are present. `a` and `b`, they both have mining power 1 by default.
+Once the simulation is running by default 4 addresses are present. `a`, `b` `c` and `d`, they all have mining power 1 by default.
 Their mining power can be changed using `create-address [address] [power]`.
 This can also be used to add more miners to the mining game.

 - `create-address [address] [power]` can either change the mining power or create new addresses for the mining game.
 - `mine-block [address]` will mine a single block for the given address.